Entries Tagged 'Plugins' ↓

 Fatal error: Allowed memory size of 33554432 bytes exhausted (tried to allocate 16 bytes) in /home/yoursite.com/public_html/dap/inc/classes/Dap_Connection.class.php on line 19

-b) Your server legitimately has a low memory limit set by your host, and your host needs to increase the memory allocated to PHP/PDO.
-Open a ticket with your web host to do this.
+a) Your server has a low memory limit set by your host, and your host needs to increase the memory allocated to PHP/PDO.

 ini_set('memory_limit', '64M');